-Ms. Debbie McCollough, Director of Planning and Quality Wallace Campus, Wallace Hall, Room 108 (334) 556-2260 dmccollough@wallace.edu
+Ms. Kecia Forehand, Workforce Development Coordinator Location: Wallace Campus, Gary Health Hall, Room 140D (334) 556-2219 kforehand@wallace.edu

 Responsibilities.
-It shall be the responsibility of the Title IX Coordinator or Deputy Coordinator to review and investigate reported incidents of sexual misconduct in accordance with this policy and recommend an appropriate solution to the President.
+It shall be the responsibility of the Title IX Coordinator or a Deputy Coordinator to review and investigate reported incidents of sexual misconduct in accordance with this policy and recommend an appropriate solution to the President.
 It shall also be their responsibility to implement appropriate interim steps for the victim and the alleged perpetrator to preserve the safety and security of the victim and the College community.

-The Title IX Coordinator or Deputy Coordinator can assist students and employees in filing formal complaints, or if a formal complaint is not desired, they will work with the complainant to address any concerns.
+The Title IX Coordinator or a Deputy Coordinator can assist students and employees in filing formal complaints, or if a formal complaint is not desired, they will work with the complainant to address any concerns.
 They will also assist the complainant in notifying WCC Campus Police or local law enforcement authorities, if requested or deemed necessary.
 Additionally, these coordinators will assist the complainant in seeking appropriate assistance or making referrals by:

-- Describing the sexual assault response team (SART) process and resources SART members can offer; - Identifying health care options; - Ensuring that the victim is aware of the options for seeking treatment for injuries, preventative treatment for sexually transmitted diseases, and other health services; - Discussing the option for seeking medical treatment in order to preserve evidence; - Identifying where/how to get a rape kit or find a Sexual Assault Nurse Examiner (SANE); and - Assisting in contacting an advocate who can accompany a victim to the hospital or health care provider.
+- · Describing the sexual assault response team (SART) process and resources SART members can offer; - · Identifying health care options; - Ensuring that the victim is aware of the options for seeking treatment for injuries, preventative treatment for sexually transmitted diseases, and other health services; - · Discussing the option for seeking medical treatment in order to preserve evidence; - · Identifying where/how to get a rape kit or find a Sexual Assault Nurse Examiner (SANE); and - Assisting in contacting an advocate who can accompany a victim to the hospital or health care provider.